n-eq/n-eq.github.io/_posts/2025-06-16-a-good-software-engineer-2025.md

 coupled with tech layoffs[^1], software engineering became an over-saturated market that's hard to penetrate, especially for juniors.

-Lately I've spent some reflecting on the question of what defines a "good" software engineer, what really makes the difference between them and the rest?
+Lately I've spent some time reflecting on the question of what defines a "good" software engineer, what really makes the difference between them and the rest?

 ## What does "good" even mean?